d-kleine/d-kleine.github.io/README.md

 ![avatar](https://images.weserv.nl/?url=avatars.githubusercontent.com/u/53251018?v=4&h=150&w=150&fit=cover&mask=circle&maxage=7d)

-I'm a Psychologist turned into a Data Scientist specialized in Artificial Intelligence (traditional Machine Learning and Deep Learning) with a basic knowledge of Business Administration.
-Advanced programming skills in Python.
-Language skills in German, English, and Spanish.
+I'm a Psychologist having professional experience as a Data Scientist specialized in field of Artificial Intelligence (traditional Machine Learning and Deep Learning) with a basic knowledge of Business Administration.

 🗺️ My experience:
 *	Python programming skills on an object-oriented level and a profound knowledge in applying Data Science methods and Machine Learning algorithms